stoqey/sslatt/README.md

 STARTUP=anyvalue
 ```

-Once app is update and running you can remove the `STARTUP` env
+Once app is up and running you can remove the `STARTUP` env

 #### Set up Payments XMR/BTC